 These negative feelings can trigger more dependence on heroin, thus perpetuating the cycle of heroin dependence.

 - Is trauma also treated in Heroin Addiction recovery?

-In Abbeycare’s inpatient programme, heroin addiction is treated as the primary concern.
+In our substance rehabilitation programme at Abbeycare, heroin addiction is treated as the primary concern.

 If trauma has caused the addiction, the issues that arise can be tackled in-depth during psychotherapy.